It’s a big and complex job. Thankfully, we’re not alone in this work.

 Achieving Health Equity

-All Coloradans experience challenges with the health care system at one point or another in their lives; however, data show that some Coloradans are at more of a disadvantage than others.
+All Coloradans experience challenges with the health care system at one point or another in their lives; however, data show that the system has disadvantaged some Coloradans more than others.
 Certain populations experience greater health inequities due to historic and systemic injustices present within our society and our health care system.
 Achieving health equity means eliminating preventable disparities based on race or ethnicity, age, ability, sexual orientation, gender, socioeconomic status, geography, citizenship status, or religion.

 We envision a Colorado where everyone has access to care and the opportunity to live a healthy life.
 We have work to do reach that goal.

 Learn about health inequities in Colorado:

 - INDEX – Access to Care in Colorado

 - REPORT – Health Insurance Coverage by ZIP Code